Vaguery/klapaucius/README.md

 ## How to contribute

-- Wait for the first minimal release.
-I'm getting there.
+- If you are interested in adding new types or instruction sets for general-purpose or domain-specific projects, poke me and I will make sure the guide for adding those is up to date.
+In general, you should be able to look over the definitions in any of the type or module definitions in `push.types`.
-- Issues are always welcome.
+- If you notice bugs, please open an Issue
 - Feel free to point out where the code or documentation could be made more readable!
 - Make sure any new features you add are _thoroughly tested_ before submitting pull requests.
 "Thoroughly tested" means there should be human-readable, understandable unit and acceptance tests for the new functionality, and that every test in the entire project passes despite the changes you've made.
 I'd suggest you have a separate shell session running at all times with `lein midje :autotest` checking your changes constantly.
 - Avoid duplicating code
-- Don't add features involved in Genetic Programming, such as representations of "genomes" or "search operators"
+- Please **do not** add features involved in Genetic Programming, such as representations of "genomes" or "search operators", unless you intend Push programs _themselves_ to manipulate those objects
 - If a function or other definition is long, consider how to make it shorter _and more readable_.
+If a function or definition does more than one thing, extract those things into separate functions that each do _one_ thing.